 Buying souvenirs (aka. omiyage おみやげ) to bring back home can get really overwhelming since there’s just so much choice no matter where you go!
 Not to worry because, Emma, Paris and Shiori, our trusty Tokyo Creative Influencers’ got you covered.
-Here are their go-to spots to buy omiyage.
-Let’s get started.
+Check out the latest video and for more details, keep reading below.

 Emma - Tokyo Station

 Emma recommends you heading down to the basement level of Tokyo station.
 Not only can you find lots of restaurants, you’ll also find an entire avenue filled with stores lined up with snacks in pretty packaging, anime, cute characters and more!
 There are many stores that carry limited, only in Tokyo station products so it’s a definite place you should check out.

 Tip: The best way to head there is to enter from the Yaesu exit as it’s a shorter walk to get to the basement level.

 For the foodie

 The Tokyo Miyage Center shop, carries lots of popular snacks to bring back home.